 Days 3 & 4: On the third and fourth days of Christmas, she gave me three French hens and four calling birds.
 Funny, I don’t remember telling her my dream was to one day open a chapter of the Audubon Society.
 You know what would have been nice?
 Some birdseed.
 I’m out of saltines, and things are starting to get weird in here.

 Day 5: On the fifth day of Christmas, she gave me five golden rings.
 See, now, that’s a nice gift.
 A nice, practical gift.
 A little on the feminine side, but I’ll take it.
+These Christmas gifts are perfect for your loved ones.

 Day 6: Six geese a-laying.
 Hmm, that’s so strange because I was just telling someone that I could use some MORE @#$%*& BIRDS.
 Do you have any idea how much poop six geese generate in a single day?
 Literally pounds.
 And in case you’re curious, all six of them have been a-laying since they got here.
 There are no fewer than 75 enormous eggs in my apartment right now.
 I just tried to make an omelet out of one of them and almost ralphed.
 Very gamy.